The University of Portsmouth will collect your personal data to enable us to keep in contact with you as an alumnus.

 All enquirers may contact the University’s Data Protection Officer, Samantha Hill, on 023 9284 3642 or Samantha.firstname.lastname@example.org.

-The University of Portsmouth processes your personal data and, where necessary, your special category data, to enable us to keep in contact with you as an alumnus.
-This also enables us to update you on events at the University, to advertise the benefits of being a member of the Alumni Community and to explain how the University’s Careers and Employability service could help you as an alumnus of the University.
+The University of Portsmouth processes your personal data and, where necessary, your special category data, in order to keep in contact with you as an alumnus.
+This enables us to update you on events and other ways to engage with the University, including volunteering and benefits available to you as a member of the University Community.
+We also share information about the University’s Careers and Employability services which is helpful to alumni who are building careers.

 If you have any questions about how the University processes your data, then the following contact information may be useful.